Written by Jim Banko, U.S. Steinholding Founder

 1. No brace, support, or strap of any kind may be worn during competition.

-2. Athletic compression clothing is acceptable, however stiff or supportive clothing (such as a bench press shirt) may not be worn.
+2. Athletic compression clothing may be worn, however stiff or supportive clothing (such as a bench press shirt) is prohibited.

-3. The elbow of each competitor must be visible to the judge to ensure straightness at all times.
-If a competitor is wearing a shirt with loose sleeves that go past the elbow, the competitor should be asked to roll up the sleeve so that the elbow can be viewed.
+3. The elbow of the holding arm of each competitor must be visible to the judge to ensure straightness at all times.
+If any competitor is wearing a shirt with sleeves that cover the elbow, they will be asked to roll up the sleeve so that the elbow can be viewed.

 4. The wearing of gloves or the use of grip powders, pine tar, or any similar substance is prohibited.

-1. Within the first 60 seconds of a competition, judges may provide corrections to competitors (hold higher, straighten back, straighten elbow, etc.) without assigning an official strike.
-However, if a competitor does not immediately make the correction, a strike should be issued.
+1. Within the first 60 seconds of a competition, judges may provide corrections to competitors about their form without assigning an official strike.
+However, if a rule is being violated and a competitor does not immediately make the correction, a strike should be issued.
 The allowance for corrections does not apply to spillage, which results in immediate disqualification even during the first 60 seconds.

 • Good grip